dseda/dseda/README.md

 📫  How to reach me: sedademirgf@gmail.com

-👨‍💻  Read more about my projects at [See my portfolio](https://seda.github.io/)
+👨‍💻  Read more about my projects at [My Portfolio](https://seda.github.io/)

 😄 Pronouns: She/Her